Shaunak-Kunde/2_fake_news_detection_using_deep_learning_and_LSTM/README.md

-Of course.
-Here is the updated README.md with a new section explaining the model choice, as you requested.

-Markdown

 # Fake News Detection using Deep Learning and LSTM 🧠

 In this project, I implemented a deep learning model to detect and classify "fake" vs. "real" news articles.
 This was part of my Kwiklabs Google Cloud Platform hands-on lab experience.
 Using a dataset of news articles, this notebook walks through the entire machine learning workflow, from data cleaning and exploratory analysis to building, training, and evaluating a sophisticated NLP model.